gauthamkola/Cognisafe/README.md

 **4. Use Cognisafe:**

 * Browse the web.
-* Click the Cognisafe icon for analysis results.
+* To use the extension, wait for the webpage to load completely.
+Then, allow 1-2 seconds for the extension to analyze the content before clicking the extension button.
 * Access options via the icon's right-click menu or the extensions page.

 ### **Configuration**